 Snell SA Auto Racing, Youth and Motorcycle Helmets

-Huge sizing selection to properly fit a 5 year old racer, a 3XL adult and every size in between.
+Our huge helmet inventory includes sizing to properly fit a 5 year old racer, a 3X-Large adult and every size in between.

 How To Measure for Helmet Sizing: Using a cloth tape measure, the circumference of your head should be measured at a point approximately one inch above the eyebrows in front, and at a point in the back of the head that results in the largest possible measurement.
 Take several measurements and it is best to use the largest result.
 Size charts located on the specific helmet page and are specific to that manufacturer.

 The Snell Foundation establishes new helmet standards every 5 years.
 Snell urges racers to replace their helmet minimally after 5 years of wear.

 SA-2015 is the current helmet standard for competitive automotive sports.
 The SA (Sports Application) standard includes tests for impact, penetration by projectiles, chemical resistance, fire resistance, and ease of removal.
 The SA2015 standard also requires M6 threaded inserts that will accept HANS (head and neck restraint) anchors.
 In addition SA2015 helmets include provisions for "low velocity" impact testing and "low lateral" impacts in case of strikes against side window frames.